 Legislation is Designed to Combat Forced Child Marriages

-(TRENTON) – Bipartisan legislation sponsored by Assembly Democrats Reed Gusciora, Pamela Lampitt, Raj Mukherji and Shavonda Sumter to combat forced child marriages was approved by an Assembly panel on Thursday.
+Bipartisan legislation sponsored by Assembly Democrats Reed Gusciora, Sheila Oliver, Joseph Lagana and Pamela Lampitt to combat forced child marriages was advanced by an Assembly panel on Monday.

-The bill (A-865), which was approved by the full Assembly in November, would bar the issuance of marriage or civil union licenses to all persons under the age of 18, regardless of parental or judicial consent.
+Specifically, the bill (A-3091) would bar the issuance of marriage or civil union licenses to all persons under the age of 18, regardless of parental or judicial consent.
 Under current law, marriage or civil union licenses may not be issued to minors under the age of 18 unless the parents or guardian, if any, consent.
 If the minor is under the age of 16, a judge of the Superior Court, Chancery Division, Family Part must also consent to the marriage or civil union.

 “Most people would probably be surprised at how many underage marriages occur, not just in the United States, but right here in New Jersey, some even as young as 13 or 14,” said Gusciora (D-Mercer/Hunterdon).
 “In most cases these are forced marriages and in the vast majority they involve young girls.
 At its most basic sense, marriage is a legal contract that should be reserved for two consenting adults, plain and simple.”